MCProHosting/cassandra-orm/readme.md

 ##### Saving/Updating Models

 Models can be updated with a simple "save" call.
-This will create the model in the database if it does not exist, or update an existing model.
+We will create the model in the database if it does not exist, or update an existing model.

+Unless "true" is passed as the first parameter, we won't update the model if no properties have been changed.

 We do updates very intelligently and efficiently using the excellent [flitbit/diff](https://github.com/flitbit/diff) module.

 ```js
 user.save().then(function (user) {